 and, wow, is that a pretty powerful statement.

-We help folks sort out these issues on their own projects, propelling them to data rockstar status, in our Academy and Graph Guides programs.
+We help folks sort out these issues on their own projects, propelling them to data rockstar status, in our Academy and The Evergreen Data Certification Program.